datalad-handbook/book/docs/usecases/HCP_dataset.rst

 It further includes behavioral and other individual subject measure data for all, and `magnetoencephalography <https://en.wikipedia.org/wiki/Magnetoencephalography>`_ data and 7T MR data for a subset of subjects (twin pairs).
-In total, the data release encompasses around 80TB of data, and is of immense value to the field of neuroscience.
+In total, the data release encompasses around 80TB of data in 15 million files, and is of immense value to the field of neuroscience.

 Its large amount of data, however, also constitutes a data management challenge:
 Such amounts of data are difficult to store, structure, access, and version